Mental Health and Suicide Prevention Awareness Training Program

 • give them access to information about the program, including information on how to access mental health support upon completion of the workshop.

-An Agency may seek an exemption, where the agency does not consider the inclusion of the Special Condition to be appropriate.
-The exemption request will need to be approved by the Department of Finance.
+A State agency may seek an exemption where it does not consider the inclusion of the Special Condition to be appropriate.
+The exemption request will need to be approved by the Department of Treasury and Finance.
+Should you wish to seek an exemption, please contact procurementadvice@dtf.wa.gov.au and provide the following information:

-• Background to the request;
+• background to the request;

-• Rationale for the request; and
+• rationale for the request; and

-• Estimated total contract value (inc. GST).
+• estimated total contract value (inc. GST).

 Each request for an exemption will be considered on a case-by-case basis.